 My "rock" thoughout this ordeal has turned out to be my eldest son, Liam.
 His courage, drive and passion have amazed and astounded me.
 When did our roles reverse and he became a parent to me?
 I also need to give credit to Ben's younger brother, Josh, who has demonstrated a level of maturity way ahead of his 16 years.
 I lost my brother when I was 15 years old, he was 7 and was killed by running into the path of an oncoming car.
 I certainly didn't handle my brother's death with the dignity that Josh has, I take my hat off to him.

-That's the type of person Ben was but I know it was nothing personal towards me he just loved a good laugh, and that's how I'm always going to remember Ben for the rest of my life.
+Ben had a sarcastic sense of humour and loved a good laugh - that's how I'm always going to remember Ben for the rest of my life.

-I helped start this charity with my Mother for the soul purpose of keeping Ben's laughter of life going; and hopefully it can inspire someone else in theirs.
+I helped start this charity with my Mam for the soul purpose of keeping Ben's laughter of life going and hopefully it can inspire someone else in theirs.
+We hope that by helping just even one person with their mental health, that we can prevent another family from facing the devastating heartbreak that us, Ben's family and friends, have endured.

-Please help us remember Ben by spreading this message.
+Please help us remember Ben and in doing so, helping others by spreading this message.